fzanollo/nii-internship/README.md

 # NII internship 2018

+## Folders
+* Code: contains scripts used for getting information, making graphs and run predictions.
+* Data: json and rdf data backup, may be outdated.
+* Graphics: backup of graphics.
+* PopularityPredictionResults: results backup for an execution of "popularity predictions" script.
+* Presentation: latex files for presentation.
+* Report: latex files for report.
+* SocialNetworks: backup of some of the social networks built.

 ## Steps to get RDF data
 1. Get list of seiyuu from Wikidata.
    * Using: retrieveSeiyuuListFromWikidata.py